rancher/elemental-docs/docs/custom-install.md

 As an example, we have an host with three disks (`/dev/sda`, `/dev/sdb` and `/dev/sdc`).

-The first disk is used for a regular Elemental Teal installation and the other remaining two are used as part of a LVM group where arbitrary logical volumes are created, formatted and mounted at boot time via an extended `fstab` file.
+The first disk is used for a regular Elemental installation and the other remaining two are used as part of a LVM group where arbitrary logical volumes are created, formatted and mounted at boot time via an extended `fstab` file.